ImparaAI/monte-carlo-tree-search/readme.md

 [![Build Status](https://travis-ci.org/ImparaAI/monte-carlo-tree-search.png?branch=master)](https://travis-ci.org/ImparaAI/monte-carlo-tree-search)

-# Monte Carlo tree search Basics
+# Monte Carlo tree search basics

-The Monte Carlo tree search (MCTS) algorithm is used to make an educated guess about what should be done next.
+The Monte Carlo tree search (MCTS) algorithm can help with making a decision from a number of options.
 This is commonly applied to games like chess or go where it's useful to know what move should come next if you want to win the game.

-MCTS works by expanding the search tree to figure out which moves are likely to produce a positive result.
-While time is available, the algorithm continues to explore the tree, always slightly favoring the direction that has either proved to be fruitful or is completely unexplored.
+MCTS works by expanding the search tree to figure out which moves (or child/subsequent states) are likely to produce a positive result if chosen.
+While time is available, the algorithm continues to explore the tree, always slightly favoring the direction that has either proven to be fruitful or is less explored.
 When no time is left, the most explored direction is chosen.

-The search tree expansion can be done in two different ways:   done through .
+The search tree expansion can be done in two different ways:

 - **Traditional**: At least one random rollout to a game's end state (e.g. win, loss, tie) for each move under evaluation so the algorithm can make a choice.
 - **Expert policy (i.e. neural network)**: Instead of expensively rolling all the way out to a game's end state ask an expert (a neural network for example) which move is most likely to produce a positive outcome.